Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ## Introduction

 The AMD Versal&trade; adaptive SoC AI Engine-Machine Learning (AIE-ML) series has emerged in response to the surging demand for machine learning and compute-intensive applications.
 This groundbreaking architecture integrates the AIE-ML, the dual-core Arm® Cortex®-A72, Cortex-R5F processor (PS), and leading-edge programmable logic (PL), interconnected through a high-bandwidth NoC.
 Collaboratively, the AIE-ML and PL synergize their unique capabilities to efficiently tackle specific functions.
-Crafted with a customized memory hierarchy, AI interconnect's multi-cast stream capability, and extensive support for AI-optimized vector instructions, the Versal adaptive SoC AIE-MLs undergo meticulous optimization for diverse compute-intensive applications.
+Crafted with a customized memory hierarchy, AI interconnect's multi-cast stream capability, and extensive support for AI-optimized vector instructions, the Versal adaptive SoC AIE-MLs are optimized for diverse compute-intensive applications.
 These systems notably outshine in areas such as machine learning inference acceleration within data center applications, achieving deterministic latency and minimal neural network latency while delivering outstanding performance per watt.

 This tutorial uses the LeNet algorithm to implement a system-level design to perform image classification using the AI Engine-ML and PL, including block RAM.
 The design demonstrates functional partitioning between the AI Engine-ML and PL.
 It also highlights memory partitioning and hierarchy among Memory tile, DDR memory, PL (block RAM) and AI Engine-ML memory.

 The tutorial takes you through hardware emulation and hardware flow in the context of a complete Versal adaptive SoC system integration.
-A Makefile is provided that you can modify to suit your needs in a different context.
+You can modify the provided Makefile to suit your needs in a different context.

 ### Objectives

 After completing the tutorial, you should be able to:

-* Build a complete system design by going through the various steps in the AMD Vitis&trade; unified software platform flow, including creating the AI Engine-ML Adaptive Data Flow (ADF) API graph, compiling the A72 host application and compiling PL kernels, using the Vitis compiler (V++) to link the AI Engine-ML and HLS kernels with the platform, and packaging the design.
+* Build a complete system design by going through the various steps in the AMD Vitis&trade; unified software platform flow, including creating the AI Engine-ML Adaptive Data Flow (ADF) API graph, compiling the A72 host application and compiling PL kernels, using the Vitis compiler (V++) to link the AI Engine-ML and HLS kernels with the platform and packaging the design.
 You will also be able to run the design through the hardware emulation and hardware flow in a mixed System C/RTL cycle-accurate/QEMU-based simulator.
-* Develop an understanding of Convolutional Neural Network (CNN) layer details using the LeNet algorithm and how the layers are mapped into data processing and compute blocks.
+* Develop an understanding of Convolutional Neural Network (CNN) layer details using the LeNet algorithm and understand how the layers map into data processing and compute blocks.
 * Develop an understanding of the kernels developed in the design; AI Engine-ML kernels to process fully connected convolutional layers and PL kernels to process the input rearrange and max pool and rearrange functions.
 * Develop an understanding of memory tiles and configuration of the shared buffer.
 * Develop an understanding of the AI Engine-ML IP interface using the AXI4-Stream interface.